FairyTaleLABs/BL-Better-Light-Ctrl/README.md

       * every USB 5V power supply with at least 2 A (2000 mA) are okay
       * USB-C cable between power supply and LED controller
   * Network:
-      * your X1C has to be connected with a WiFi network
+      * your 3D printer has to be connected with a WiFi network
       * the LED Controller has to be connected to the same WiFi network as your X1C
       * without WiFi it is not possible to use the LED controller
   * Configuration devices: